stepanenko/javascript-info/context.md

 ### Bind

 It is used for manipulating **context**.
-It <ul>returns</ul> a new function that is ++permanently bound++ to the first argument of **bind** regardless of how the function is being used.
-It works by using a **closure** that is responsible for ++redirecting++ the call in the appropriate **context**.
+It <u>returns</u> a new function that is <ul>permanently bound</u> to the first argument of **bind** regardless of how the function is being used.
+It works by using a **closure** that is responsible for <ul>redirecting</u> the call in the appropriate **context**.

 ### Lexical Environment

-The word Lexical means related to something.
-Lexical Environment means how and where your code is physically written.
+The word Lexical means related to something. **Lexical Environment** means how and where your code is physically written.

 ### This

 In JavaScript, we use `this` as a shortcut, a reference.
 It refers to objects, variables and we use it in context.
 Context is related to objects.
-It refers to the object within the function being executed. `this` refers to the object that the function is executing in:
+It refers to the object within the function being executed.
+`this` refers to the object that the function is executing in:
 ```
 const a = 20;